 “Your Majesty,” “Ma’am,” “Gan-Gan” and (gasp!)
 “Lizzie” are just a few of Queen Elizabeth’s many nicknames.
 But as it turns out, Prince William once called his grandmother something a bit less traditional.

-Daily Mail columnist Richard Kay recently revealed that as a child Prince William coined an unusual term for the queen.
+Daily Mail columnist Richard Kay revealed that as a child Prince William coined an unusual term for the queen.
 When the young prince hurt himself while running around the palace, he called out for “Gary,” and the rest is history (it seems William had a hard time trying to say “grandma” or “granny” when he was little).

-Nevertheless, we don’t blame Prince William for opting for anything other than the queen’s full name, Her Majesty Queen Elizabeth Alexandra Mary.
+Nevertheless, we don’t blame Prince William for opting for something other than the queen’s full name, Her Majesty Queen Elizabeth Alexandra Mary.
 Talk about a mouthful.